 - Share all business context, so each team member understands why decisions are being made a certain way.

-- Create an environment of transparency and openness within the pod so product decisions can be openly discussed, with the PM still as the final decision maker.
+- Create an environment of transparency and openness within the pod so product decisions can be openly discussed, with the product manager making the final decision.

-There’s one example that always comes to mind when I recount these guidelines.
+There’s one example that always comes to mind when I recount these team building guidelines.

-At Shopkick, we were building a product offering that could reward users on a variable or static basis for submitting receipts for their purchase at any retailer.
-The timeline of this feature was pushed up as we have a time-sensitive deal with a new client that could lead to future revenue and relationships in a specific vertical.
+At Shopkick, we built a product offering that could reward users on a variable or static basis for submitting receipts for their purchase at any retailer.
+The timeline of this feature was pushed up because of a time-sensitive deal involving future revenue and relationships in a specific vertical.
 We knew we had to build the real MVP.

-In a world where humanity is desperately trying to automate virtually everything we do, we always come back to understand that people are what matter most.
+Today, humanity is desperately trying to automate virtually everything we do.
+It’s important to come back to understand that people are what matter most.

-Steve Jobs once said “it’s not a faith in technology.
-It’s faith in people.”
+To quote Steve Jobs, “it’s not faith in technology – it’s faith in people.”

-Creating a sustainable environment for a well-functioning team is the key to success as a Product Manager.
-And in my experience, creating an all-inclusive work culture has led to faster velocity, seamless communication between team members, and overall happiness within the team.
+In my experience, creating a sustainable environment for a well-functioning team is the key to success as a product manager.
+An all-inclusive work culture drives faster velocity, seamless communication between team members, and overall happiness within the team.
 Doesn’t hurt to try it for yourself!